amplab/spark-ec2/README.md

 for you based on the cluster name you request.
 You can also use them to identify machines belonging to each cluster in the Amazon EC2 Console.

+[1] Apache, [Apache Spark](http://spark.apache.org), and Spark are trademarks of the Apache Software Foundation.

 ## Before You Start